 For admission into the M.S., M.A., or Ph.D. degree programs, applicants must have a bachelor's degree from an approved institution and should have an undergraduate foundation in mathematics equivalent to that of a major in mathematics at the University of South Carolina.
 At a minimum, this should include a course in abstract algebra (equivalent to MATH 546) and one in advanced calculus (equivalent to MATH 554).
 A one year sequence in each is desirable.
 A minimum B (3.0) average in all college-level math courses is required for full admission.
 Applicants who do not have this preparation may be conditionally admitted and placed in such undergraduate courses as necessary to strengthen their backgrounds.

 Applicants should submit an official transcript from each school or college previously attended, at least two letters of recommendation from persons familiar with their abilities in mathematics, and an official report of scores achieved on the GRE.
 A GRE score of at least 700 on the quantitative portion is expected.
 Applicants whose native language is not English are also required to submit a satisfactory score on the iBT TOEFL exam.
 The minimum score for admission to the program is 88.
-A minimum iBT TOEFL score of 100 is required for consideration for a teaching assistantship; there are also minimum levels for each sub-category (listening, speaking, reading, writing), which can be viewed here.
+A minimum iBT TOEFL score of 100 is required for consideration for a teaching assistantship; and see the minimum levels for each sub-category (listening, speaking, reading, writing).
 The GRE Mathematics Subject Exam is not required, but a strong score enhances the probability of admission with assistantship and the possibility of a supplemental fellowship.

 For admission to the M.M. or M.A.T. degree programs, applicants must have a bachelor's degree from an approved institution and have completed multivariable calculus (Calculus III, equivalent to MATH 241).
 Further, it is desirable that they have completed six credit hours in mathematics beyond multivariable calculus.
 At least a B (3.0) average for all college level mathematics courses is expected.
 Applicants with background deficiencies may be admitted on a conditional basis and placed in certain dual undergraduate/graduate courses to strengthen their foundation.
 Course work below the 500-level can not be used toward these degrees.
 Applicants should submit an official transcript from each school or college previously attended, at least two letters of recommendation from persons familiar with their abilities in mathematics, and a report of scores achieved on the GRE.
 A combined GRE score of 1000 is expected, with at least 550 on the quantitative portion.